-This person is using our brand with complete detachment, whilst their child jumps on them and whilst they desperately try to reach the plug for the wi-fi that's come loose again.
+This person is using our brand with complete detachment, whilst their child jumps on them and whilst they desperately try to reach the plug for the wi-fi that’s come loose again.
 The real world is where our customers live, love, shop, buy and experience what we sell.
-It’s this world that we need to empathize with.
+It’s this world that we need to empathise with.

 Traditionally, this world has been expensive and slow to get to, so the focus has turned to predicting it via large panels and tech.
 Today we are seeing platforms, tools and thinking that have dramatically redressed that balance, allowing the 3rd and crucial aspect of Faster, Cheaper, Better.
 The smart brands are experimenting with them already.

-Some brands, iphone for example, are created by great minds with incredible natural empathy for what will fly.
+Some brands, iPhone for example, are created by great minds with incredible natural empathy for what will fly.
 Others need insight help to make the connection.
 Whether or not an agency is needed isn’t the point.
 The point is that a human connection to the real world is what drives the greatest brands.
 And it’s the simplest work to do.

-Anyone who has been to an Insight or Marketing conference recently will know what I mean when I say that some of the most eye catching pitches are more tech than insight.
+Anyone who has been to an insight or marketing conference recently will know what I mean when I say that some of the most eye catching pitches are more tech than insight.
 It’s fantastically exciting and if it didn’t add value it wouldn’t be thriving like it is.
 My point is just that the best work, the work driving brands that really connect at scale is routed in human insight – the emotions, body language, behaviour of a real person.

-Last week I saw a consumer generated video (collected using an app) of a real person using a real product in a real bathroom change a real brands direction immediately.
+Last week I saw a consumer generated video (collected using an app) of a real person using a real product in a real bathroom change a real brand’s direction immediately.
 I’ve seen fantastic modelling work, but the impact is never so fast, because it takes 30 minutes to explain the algorithm (that’s if it can be explained).
 Even if the tech predicts the need, it’s a common and unnecessary risk not to check in with a real person before charging forwards.

 To put it simply; we must be careful not to think tech can do it all.
 There remains an important need for that simplest of things – empathy with a real life person.
 And the great thing about people is that, even if we have drifted away for them in search of an automated nirvana, they will still be there ready to help us if we just ask.

-Blue Yonder is an Innovation Insight company.
+Blue Yonder is an innovation insight company.
 No one loves a new way more than us!
-What we’ve found time and again is that it’s still the combination of Humans and Tech that do the best work.
+What we’ve found time and again is that it’s still the combination of humans and tech that do the best work.